Chart Color Schemes

 Moyne - East has a typical household mix, with a higher-than-average median household size

-Family households comprise 72.4% of all households, including 30.8% couples with children, 30.9% couples without children, and 9.5% single parent families.
-Non-family households account for the remaining 27.6%, with lone person households at 26.0% and group households making up 1.6%.
-The median household size is 2.5 people, larger than the Rest of Vic. average of 2.4.
+Family households dominate at 72.4% of all households, comprising 30.8% couples with children, 30.9% couples without children, and 9.5% single parent families.
+Non-family households make up the remaining 27.6%, with lone person households at 26.0% and group households comprising 1.6% of the total.
+The median household size of 2.5 people is larger than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households